khumbuai/scientific_usecases/Rulnet/README.md

 ### Citation

-If this is useful for your work, please cite our [Arxiv paper](https://arxiv.org/pdf/1810.05644.pdf):
+If this is useful for your work, please cite the [Arxiv paper](https://arxiv.org/pdf/1810.05644.pdf):

 ```bibtex
 @article{jayasinghe2018temporal,